 To enable Remote Desktop

 In the Configure Remote Desktop wizard, enter a user name and password for the remote desktop.
 Note that the user name must be different from the one used to create the cluster (admin by default with the Quick Create option).
 Enter an expiration date in the EXPIRES ON box.
-Note that the expiration date must be in the future and no more than a week from the present.
+Note that the expiration date must be in the future and up to 90 days from today.
 The expiration time of day is assumed by default to be midnight of the specified date.
 Then click the check icon.

 You can also use the HDInsight .NET SDK to enable Remote Desktop on a cluster.
 Use the EnableRdp method on the HDInsight client object in the following manner: client.EnableRdp(clustername, location, "rdpuser", "rdppassword", DateTime.Now.AddDays(6)).
 Similarly, to disable Remote Desktop on the cluster, you can use client.DisableRdp(clustername, location).
 For more information on these methods, see HDInsight .NET SDK Reference.
 This is applicable only for HDInsight clusters running on Windows.